 The Ifach Golf Club in the San Jaime area has a nine hole course which is located on a hillside not far from the Moraira to Calpe coast road.

 Benissa has approximately four kilometres of coastline and four main beaches which are the Cala Lobella, Baladrar, La Fustera and Cala Pinet.
+There are several well established residential areas, Montemar, Baladrar, La Viña and La Fustera to name a few.

 Just a few minutes drive away in Moraira, there are more small beaches while Calpe to the south has long golden sandy beaches with a promenade and fantastic restaurants.